Juicy, tender roasted salt and pepper pork belly with the crispiest, crunchy crackling/skin. This is a showstopper main dish that is sure to impress.

 - Place the pork belly on the wire rack and place the tray in the oven.

 - When the pork belly is cooked, remove from the oven then cover with foil and allow to rest for at least 10 minutes but up to one hour.

-- When the belly has rested, carve the meat using the slits in the skin as a guide then serve.
+- When the belly has rested, carve the meat then serve.